Bottleneck blues, vintage swing, ragtime and more played with grace, wit, and dazzling dexterity

-Mike grew up in central Wisconsin and early in his career in the midwest caught the ear of jazz violin great Joe Venuti and mandolinist Jethro Burns.
-In the 1970's, in addition to touring with Clements, he worked and recorded with Burns and Venuti in Chicago and in between jobs took time off to move to California when he had the opportunity to study with the late, great George Barnes.
+Mike grew up in central Wisconsin and early in his self-taught career he caught the ears of jazz violinist Joe Venuti, mandolinist Jethro Burns, and fiddle great Vassar Clements.
+He toured with Clements in the 70's and recorded with Burns and Venuti in Chicago, taking time off in between jobs to move to California when he had the opportunity to study with the late, great George Barnes.
 Barnes had been "the" session guy for many years, recording with everyone from Big Bill Broonzy to Tony Bennett.

-In a decades long career laden with accolades and achievements, Mike is most proud of the 2007 Mike Dowling signature model El Trovador Guitar, the first artist model guitar the National Reso-phonic Guitar Company has ever manufactured.
+In a decades long career laden with accolades and achievements, Mike is most proud of the 2007 Mike Dowling signature model El Trovador Guitar, the first artist model guitar the National Reso-Phonic Guitar Company ever manufactured.
 Although Mike would be the first to tell you he didn't design the guitar, National credits him with resurrecting the rare wooden-bodied resonator and making its warm, rich tone his signature sound.
 Fewer than 600 El Trovadors were manufactured in 1932 and 1933 and fewer still have survived.
 Mike found his, sorely neglected, in a pile of Dobro parts in 1987 while still living in Nashville.
 He lovingly restored it and performed with it for nearly 20 years.
 That guitar can be heard on many of his recordings, including his beautiful solo arrangement of "Maria Elena" from his Blue Fandango CD.
 When Mike was approached by National about collaborating on the reissue of this fine guitar, he enthusiastically embraced the project, working with the company for over a year on refinements to their prototypes.
-The final design of the new El Trovador was based directly on Mike's recommendations and on his beloved 1933 El Trovador, now safely retired.
-Mike's latest contribution to the world of acoustic guitar music is a pickup system he designed for resonators that's manufactured by National Reso-Phonic Guitars as the "Mike Dowling Hot Plate".
+The final design of the re-issued El Trovador was based directly on Mike's recommendations and on his beloved 1933 El Trovador, now safely retired.
+In 2017 National honored Mike again with the release of the Mike Dowling signature model El Trovador Cutaway Guitar.
+Mike has also invented a pickup system for resonator guitars manufactured by National called the "Mike Dowling HotPlate."